Mjz86/c_colon/mcc.md

   2. import identifiers:

-  lists all the identifiers and a refrence to their relevant AST/IR code exported from this file.
+  lists all the identifiers and a reference to their relevant AST/IR code exported from this file.

   3. export identifiers:

-  lists all the identifiers and a refrence to their relevant AST/IR code  imported from this file.
+  lists all the identifiers and a reference to their relevant AST/IR code  imported from this file.